 Council's Towards Zero Waste Plan 2019-2023 and the Community Climate Action Plan identified the need to divert more waste from landfill.
 In Victoria, about 50% of Councils have changed their services to divert food waste from landfill.
-We recently implemented a high-performance Food Organics Garden Organics waste service to reflect the changes required to meet sector challenges and Council, State and Federal Government objectives.
+We recently implementated a high-performance Food Organics Garden Organics waste service to reflect the changes required to meet sector challenges and Council, State and Federal Government objectives.

-In addition, Council proposes to alter the rating framework, while remaining within the Fair Go Rate Cap of a 1.75% increase, to separately rate for a public waste service; and for a kerbside waste collection service for those properties that receive a kerbside waste service.
-There will be a reduction in general rates income with the introduction of these two alternate rating methodologies of a public waste rate and a kerbside waste rate.
+In addition, Council propose to altering the rating framework, while remaining within the Fair Go Rate Cap of a 1.75% increase, to separately rate for a public litter and waste collection service; and for a household waste collection service for those properties that receive a household service.
+There will be a reduction in general rates income with the introduction of these two alternate rating methodologies of a municipal waste rate and a household waste rate.